alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Enable open access
 ------------------

-Another key factor for impact is *accessibility.*
+Another key factor for impact is accessibility.
 If researchers are prevented (or discouraged) from accessing data due to paywalls or other restrictions, the data will not have an impact on their work.
 Some restrictions are necessary, for example those arising from legal or ethical requirements;
-however, where restrictions are not needed, the data can and should be made open access.
+however, where restrictions are not needed, the data should be made open access.

 Regardless of whether access restrictions are applied to data, it may be desirable to require user registration prior to access.
-Whilst registration does impose an extra step (and therefore a potential barrier) to data access, it makes it easier to enforce any restrictions on use that pertain to the data, but more importantly for impact, and it can be used for tracking and monitoring patterns of data use.
+Whilst registration does impose an extra step (and therefore a potential barrier) to data access, it can be used for tracking and monitoring patterns of data use.
+It also makes it easier to enforce any restrictions on use that pertain to the data, but again for maximum impact such restrictions should be the minimum necessary to comply with legal, ethical and other obligations.

 Apply a licence to the data
 ---------------------------